SolomonMg/website-hugo5/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Policy-relevant Social Science
+  - Technology and social signals - particularly polarization & persuasion
-  - Human Computer Interaction
+  - Elite communication & new technologies
-  - Artificial Intelligence
+  - Machine learning (& "Artificial Intelligence")

 # Education to show in About widget
 education: